opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 We have a generic sink that writes the data to OpenSearch as the destination.
 The [OpenSearch sink]({{site.url}}{{site.baseurl}}/data-prepper/configuration/sinks/opensearch/) has configuration options related to the OpenSearch cluster, such as endpoint, SSL, username/password, index name, index template, and index state management.

-For the trace analytics feature, the sink has specific configurations which enables the sink to use indexes and index templates specific to this feature.
-Trace analytics specific OpenSearch indexes include the following:
+The sink provides specific configurations for the trace analytics feature.
+These configurations allow the sink to use indexes and index templates specific to trace analytics.
+The following OpenSearch indexes are trace-analytics specific:

-* *otel-v1-apm-span* -  This index stores the output from [otel_trace_raw]({{site.url}}{{site.baseurl}}/data-prepper/configuration/processors/otel-trace-raw/) processor.
+* *otel-v1-apm-span* -  The *otel-v1-apm-span* index stores the output from the [otel_trace_raw]({{site.url}}{{site.baseurl}}/data-prepper/configuration/processors/otel-trace-raw/) processor.
-* *otel-v1-apm-service-map* - This index stores the output from the [service_map_stateful]({{site.url}}{{site.baseurl}}/data-prepper/configuration/processors/service-map-stateful/) processor.
+* *otel-v1-apm-service-map* - The *otel-v1-apm-service-map* index stores the output from the [service_map_stateful]({{site.url}}{{site.baseurl}}/data-prepper/configuration/processors/service-map-stateful/) processor.

 ## Trace tuning